carissalow/rapids/docs/migrating-from-old-versions.md

 There are four actions that you need to take if you were using RAPIDS `0.4.3` or older ([before Feb 9th, 2021](https://github.com/carissalow/rapids/releases/tag/v0.4.3)):

-??? check "Check the new Where do I start? page"
+??? check "Check the new Overview page"
-      Check the new [Where do I start?](../setup/where-do-i-start/) page.
+      Check the new [Overview](../setup/overview/) page.
 Hopefully, it is a better overview of RAPIDS and provides answers to Frequently Asked Questions.

 ??? check "Deploy RAPIDS in a new folder"